***** The Pyramid Proportions

 In this chapter it will be shown that the crucial ratios of Maeshowe and the Ring of Brodgar are to be found in two pyramids at Giza, the Great Pyramid and Third Pyramid.
 As shown in the chapter ‘the Rainbow Proportion’, Maeshowe exemplifies: a. the rule that inscribed and cirumscribed circles and squares always double in area, being a characteristic of the ’11 over 7′ geometry, combined with b. the rule that squaring the circle by circumference [here the turquoise square becoming the red circle, that is, one-dimensional (1-D)], results in a ratio of diameter and diagonal of 10:9, being a characteristic of the ’10 over 9 geometry’.
 Brodgar exemplifies the solution to the irrationality of square root two in the numbers 140/99 and 99/70. (its diameter is 2 x 99ME= 103.67m).

-It is claimed here, probably for the first time, that the (small) Third Pyramid (Menkaure/Mycerinus) is, although deemed to be built later, mathematically the key and the conceptual prototype of the Great Pyramid, in the proportion 9:20 (126:280 and 198:440) and that the Third pyramid holds the same numerical proportions as are laid down (for different units of length) in the Ring(s) of Brodgar, possibly later.
+It is claimed here, probably for the first time, that the (small) Third Pyramid (Menkaure/Mycerinus) is, although deemed to be built later, mathematically the key and the conceptual prototype of the Great Pyramid, in the proportion 9:20 (126:280 and 198:440) and that the Third pyramid holds the same numerical proportions as are laid down (for different units of length) in the Ring(s) of Brodgar, but probably later.

 In the first picture (below) the theorem is brought back to the essentials, which still express the full integrated theorem, that is, the full integration of the ratios 10:9 and 11:7 expressed in one pictogram